 Websites to use at home

-Digital leaders club runs from 12.15 to 12.45 on a Wednesday lunchtime in the ICT suite.
+Digital leaders club for Years 5 and 6 runs from 12.15 to 12.45 on a Thursday lunchtime in the ICT suite.
 Digital leaders support computing and online safety across the school and in the community.
-This club is for year 6 only.

-Code club will run after school on Thursdays 3.15-4.15 with Mr Styles.
+Code club will run after school on Thursdays in terms 1,3 and 5 from 3.20 until 4.20 with Mr Styles.

 DT is about the ‘made’ world and is a practical curriculum area that allows pupils to design, to make and to have fun!